SimplifyJobs/Summer2025-Internships/CONTRIBUTING.md

 Make sure to have the following information ready:
 - The name of the position.
-- The company name and a short description
+- The company name
 - The location of the position.
 - The start date (can be approximate) of the position
 - A link to the job *description* page.
 The link should direct the user to the page for the position itself, **not** a third-party website or general careers page.

 ## Adding an Internship
 Cool!
 You're ready to add an internship to the list.

-First, be sure to [fork](https://github.com/pittcsc/Summer2024-Internships/fork) (see [this guide](https://docs.github.com/en/get-started/quickstart/fork-a-repo) for more information) the repository.
-This is how you will be able to make your changes.

-Open `contributions.json` and add a list item there with the information about the position.
-Please make a unique list entry for each unique position even if they are for the same company.

-All new contributions will go to this file before being automatically added to the appropriate markdown file.
-In this JSON file there will be at least one list item which shows an example of what a new contribution will look like.
-The file will look something like this:
+Follow these steps:

+1) Navigate to the file `contributions.json`.
+It should look something like this.
 ```json
 [
     {